 Launching this winter in Minnesota, a specialized Intensive Outpatient Program (IOP) will offer the fullness of Hazelden Betty Ford's treatment services to people whose sole or primary language is Spanish.
 Along with core treatment components including one-to-one counseling, group therapy and educational sessions, the Spanish IOP curriculum will incorporate culturally responsive elements to best meet the needs of Latinx and Hispanic patients.

-Al Updike, outpatient program director at Hazelden Betty Ford in Maple Grove and Chaska, Minnesota, has been instrumental in developing the program with interdisciplinary teams of colleagues across the organization.
+Al Updike, former outpatient program director at Hazelden Betty Ford in Maple Grove and Chaska, Minnesota, has been instrumental in developing the program with interdisciplinary teams of colleagues across the organization.
 Not only will the program be facilitated in Spanish, but all support resources (such as website content) will be translated into Spanish.